jordanmckinney/blog/src/documents/posts/Bitcoin.md

 OK so that’s great!
 We now have immutable databases at our disposal.
 Let’s go build stuff.
 Then people came up with other things besides databases.
 But to do each new thing required a whole new system to be constructed.
 Including a new blockchain, new currency etc.

+The blockchain itself does not hold the state of the system.
+Otherwise it would all have to be 1MB.
+If every address were on there then 1MB would limit you quite a lot.
+Instead the only way to get a complete view of the state is to build the state from the genesis block onward.
+So you would start to build a list of accounts and as visited new blocks you would build up this set of accounts.
+There might be several gigabytes of account with balances.
+For bitcoin 1MB of changes can happen per 10 minutes.

+This obviously limits the tx's per second.
+But what is actually important to this system is the state, not the block size for example.
+This system is good so long as it's state can be trusted and considered well used and secure and all that.

+Mining

+If I give you a number 0x000100000 and say you must find a number less than that.
+What I am saying is play the lottery as many times as you need to until you find a random number that collides with some subset of numbers in 0x0000fffff.
+4 leading zeros.
+There are obviously more numbers in the no-win set.
+If there were the same number of slots in the win camp and lose camp it would take on average 2.

+How many tries does it take on average to get heads on a coin toss?
+1 try -> 1/2 the time
+2 try -> 1/4 the time
+3 try -> 1/8 the time
+4 try -> 1/16 the time
+So the avg times taken to flip heads it 1/2+1/2+3/8+4/16+5/32+6/64...
+This approaches 2.

+Another way to look at it is paint a small circle on a large flat surface.
+Then we randomly place dots on the board until a dot lands inside that random circle.
+The board size is the search space.
+Which is 2^256.
+The size of the circle is the target.
+Which on such a huge space can also be very huge without it becoming easy to find a collision.

+"Bitcoin uses incentives defined inside of a system in order to protect & secure that system's ongoing existence." - @VitalikButerin.
+Woah.